 Home office Tax Myths:

-If you have a home office you cannot claim any expenses related to your dog as a security expense.
+Your Dog is not a security expense – You laugh but this is a legit thing people try to claim!
+We repeat if you have a home office you cannot claim any expenses related to your dog as a security expense.
 That means vet bills, dog food and hours spent loving your dog are not under any circumstances tax deductible.

 Home office deductions are based on the percentage of your home that you use to conduct business NOT the size of your home.
 You need to calculate: square footage of business area and divide that by the square footage of your home.
 Storage space for business supplies and/or tools also can be included in your calculations as an area used for business.